 The metadata that a specific technology instance creates and maintains is referred to as a metadata collection.
-For example, in figure 1, there are three metadata collections.
+For example, in figure 1, there are (at least) three metadata collections.
 There is one in the database server on the left, (at least) one in the open metadata ecosystem and one in the downstream database server on the right.

 Figure 1: Examples of metadata collections.
 In this example, metadata is originating from the database server in the left (labelled 1) and is being copied into the open metadata ecosystem where it is distributed to other metadata repositories, tools and systems as appropriate.
 This includes a downstream database server (labelled 3).